Hi, we’re Theo and Cosette. We like each other. We have a dog. His name is Sam.

 Can I bring my kids?

 Yes, of course!
+Let us know in your RSVP.
 We don’t have a kids menu, but let us know if you have special needs.
-Use the RSVP form or contact us.

 Can I bring a plus one?

 Yes, of course!
-Let us know in the RSVP.
+Let us know in your RSVP.

 Australia is part of the Visa Waiver Program.
 That means Australian citizens can travel to the United States without a visa.
 Instead, you apply for pre-authorization to board a U.S.-bound ship or airplane.
 It’s called ESTA (Electronic System for Travel Authorization).
 You complete it online in under 5 minutes.
 It costs $20 and you get the results immediately.